RonsenbergVI/MCMC-estimation-of-Stochastic-Differential-Equations-Papers/README.md

 # MCMC-estimation-of-Stochastic-Differential-Equations-Papers

-A listof papers tackling the Bayesian estimation of Ito processes
+A list of papers tackling the Bayesian estimation of Ito processes

 ## Econometrics